satpalsr/sdk/docs/server.hytopia.audio.md

 ## Remarks

 Audio instances are created directly as instances.
-They support a variety of configuration options through the
+They support a variety of configuration options through the [AudioData](./server.audiodata.md) constructor argument.

 ## Example